 A good understanding of ammonia is a great basis for getting the most out of any aquaponic system.
 It is a key element in ensuring healthy fish and plants.
 Ammonia is highly toxic and consequently needs to be removed.
 If allowed to accumulate in a fish tank it will certainly cause undue stress, encourage disease and even lead to premature death.
-It is essential to have a good understanding of fish ammonia for anyone wishing to operate any kind of successful fish culture unit.
+It is essential to have a good understanding of the relationship between fish and ammonia for anyone wishing to operate any kind of successful fish culture unit.

 What is Ammonia?

 Ammonia consists of one atom of nitrogen bound to three atoms of hydrogen (NH3).
 It is a central player in the Nitrogen Cycle.
 An understanding of which is fundamental for successful biofiltration.
 Ammonia is extremely soluble in water.
 At room temperature 300 litres will dissolve in just 1 litre of water.
 As a direct consequence of this high solubility, aeration will not drive off this ammonia.

 Where does ammonia come from?